 The elderly are currently the fastest growing population in Canada, which has resulted in an increasing need for professionals who can support and promote optimal health for this generation.
 In the field of health professionals which support our seniors , care-givers are not only limited to practitioners of Western medicine, but also other natural therapists and health practitioners.
 The goal of the Traditional Eastern Natural Health Care for the Elderly program is to ensure our graduates have the necessary education and experience to be able to work as practitioners for improving seniors’ health and well-being, not only as natural therapists but health care givers.

-This program will enable its students to not only understand and describe commonly seen senile diseases with Western medicine theory, but will enable them to offer treatment to seniors with traditional eastern methods including exercise, acupressure and massage, and herbal medicine.
+This program has been approved by the Private Training Institutions Branch of the Ministry of Advanced Education, Skills & Training (PTIB ).
+It will enable its students to not only understand and describe commonly seen senile diseases with Western medicine theory, but will enable them to offer treatment to seniors with traditional eastern methods including exercise, acupressure and massage, and herbal medicine.
 The scope of practice for our graduates will not be limited to just treating senile diseases with natural methods, but will also include educating their elderly patients of the various methods and self-care to help prevent senile diseases.
 The program will also prepare the graduate to mentally and physically assist the elderly in survival from senile diseases.

 Royal Pacific Institute/Oshio College has 3 regular intake sessions per year; with January, May and September starting times.